 a.
 A team must meet all financial obligations within 48 hours of the official start time of the game which was canceled.
 If financial obligations are not met within 48 hours, the team will automatically forfeit the next scheduled game.
 All subsequent games will be rendered forfeits if financial obligations are not met within 72 hours of the scheduled game.

 3. For any unassigned field, it is required that the team who acquired the field is responsible to check it 2 hours before the game.

 4. All dugouts must be cleaned before leaving the field by both teams.
 This includes the surrounding areas of the field near the dugout.

 5. No metal spikes on any turf field.

-1. Playoffs will follow a Double Elimination format, with games being played on Saturday and Sunday on consecutive weekends (weather permitting) until a champion is determined
+1. Playoffs will follow a 4 team Wild card elimination game with winners advancing to a Double Elimination format, with games being played on Saturday and Sunday on consecutive weekends (weather permitting) until a champion is determined

-3. Playoff field is determined by number of teams in the league
+3. The playoff field is determined by the number of teams in the league

 a.
 League will provide a field for the finals series.